catdad/watchboy/README.md

 # watchboy

 Watch files and directories for changes.
 Fast.
 No hassle.
 No native dependencies.
+Works the same way on Windows, Linux, and MacOS.
 Low memory usage.
 Everything you've ever wanted in a module.

 ## Install